 The School's Division of Student Services and International Relations should be consulted on questions related to all aspects of study at the School: 416-736-5303.
-See page 7 for a listing of staff members and their responsibilities.

 For more detailed academic information on specific functional areas or programs, call the main York University switchboard at 416-736-2100 or visit the Schulich web contact directory.